Where Aliens Attacked in the Independence Day Movie

-Today, we celebrate Independence Day, when in 1776 the Continental Congress declared the 13 American colonies were no longer subject to the monarch of Britain and were now free, united and independent states.
-We’re excited to celebrate Independence Day and its significance, but we don’t want the fun to stop there!
+Today is Independence Day, when in 1776 the Continental Congress declared the 13 American colonies were no longer subject to the monarch of Britain and were now free, united and independent states.
+It’s great to celebrate Independence Day and its significance, but why stop the fun there?

 After all, Independence Day isn’t just a beloved historical day in American history… it’s also a 1996 blockbuster that grossed over $817 million in ticket sales and eventually led to this fandom Wiki (which also looks like it’s straight out of 1996).